Clinton A. Puckett

 Clinton A. Puckett (March 6, 1926 – September 3, 2002) was a United States Marine who served as the 6th Sergeant Major of the Marine Corps from February 1, 1973, until he retired from active duty on May 31, 1975.
 He served in World War II, the Korean War and the Vietnam War; receiving the Navy Cross for extraordinary heroism for actions in Korea.
 He was the last Sergeant Major of the Marine Corps to have served in World War II.

 Early life and career

 Born on March 6, 1926, in Waurika, Oklahoma, Puckett grew up in Roswell, New Mexico.
-He joined the United States Marine Corps on 18 February 1944 at Santa Fe, New Mexico, and went through recruit training at the Marine Corps Recruit Depot San Diego, California.
+He joined the United States Marine Corps on 18 February 1944 at Santa Fe, New Mexico, and went through recruit training at Marine Corps Recruit Depot San Diego, California.
 Moving north, he joined the 5th Marine Division at Camp Pendleton.
 He trained with the division and as a rifleman and landed in the Battle of Iwo Jima on 19 February 1945.
 Puckett later witnessed the famous flag raising on Mount Suribachi on 23 February 1945.
 Following the Iwo campaign, he was sent back to Camp Pendleton where he served as a military policeman until his discharge in 1946.